 - A. Write a short story in a "book" format in English.
-The story can be about anything but should reinforce either academic or social/emotional values appropriate for public school. - B. A signed "Statement of Originality" must be completed and submitted with the book. - C. This book should be written for a kindergartenthrough-third-grade audience (ages 5-9).
-Word count should be between 1,000-3,000. - D. The book includes a front and back cover, a title/credit page, and no more than 24 pages.
-(24 pages front only or 12 pages front/back excluding title/credit page). - E. The title page should include the title of the story, appropriate age audience, author, illustrator (if different from the author), teacher leader's name, school, contact information: email, and high school address. - F. Maximum book size is 14" X 22" and should be bound using a durable user-friendly method of binding.
+The story can be about anything but should reinforce either academic or social/emotional values appropriate for public school. - B. A signed "Statement of Originality" must be completed and submitted with the book. - C. This book should be written for a prekindergarten audience (ages 3-4).
+Word count should be between 250-1,000 (The current sweet spot is 500 words or less). - The book includes a front and back cover, a title/credit page, and no more than 24 pages.
+(24 pages front only or 12 pages front/back excluding title/credit page). - E. The title page should include the title of the story, appropriate age audience, author, illustrator (if different from the author), teacher leader's name, school, contact information: email and high school address. - F. Maximum book size is 14" X 22" and should be bound using a durable user-friendly method of binding.
 (Commercially produced bound books are allowed for binding purposes only.
 Use of stock images or templates is prohibited.) - G. Text or graphics may be either illustrated by hand or computer generated, but the student participants are responsible for composing or creating all text and graphics themselves.
 No artist assistance or use of images from the web or any other third party is permissible.
 Illustrations should be colorful, and art should amplify the impact of the reader's experience with the story.
 Neatness counts. - H. A pdf copy of the book and statement of originality will be required to be uploaded during the application process.